 The site benefited from the Opportunity Zone program in Trump’s tax bill, thanks to some influential friends.
 As The Washington Post reported in 2018, Treasury officials originally decided the area was too prosperous to qualify for the benefit.
 But Norman’s business partner recruited Nevada Republicans, including the governor and a senator, to lobby for the designation.

-Norman then gave more than $2 million to support Trump’s reelection, compared to the less than $100,000 in total political contributions he’d made in the past.
+The younger Norman, who is also a partner in the project, then gave more than $2 million to support Trump’s reelection, compared to the less than $100,000 in total political contributions he’d made in the past.
 “You’re a little late to that story, I’m not donating anything now,” Norman said in a brief phone conversation, declining to discuss the matter further.

 Another new mega-donor turned a professional setback arising from his support for Trump into a new opportunity.
 Palmer Luckey built a prototype for a virtual reality headset as a teenager and sold his company, Oculus VR, to Facebook for $2 billion in 2014.
 Forbes estimated the 21-year-old’s cut at more than $500 million.

 Luckey has credited Trump’s book “The Art of the Deal” with inspiring him at age 13, according to The Wall Street Journal, and he sent Trump a letter in 2011 encouraging him to run for president.
 During the 2016 campaign, Luckey donated $10,000 to Nimble America, a pro-Trump group associated with misogynistic and white-supremacist online posts.
 Luckey has given conflicting accounts of whether he wrote some of the messages under a pseudonym.
 After an internal uproar at Facebook, the company placed Luckey on leave and fired him in 2017, the Journal reported.